 I have no idea if it's the fact that all my previous attempts at Zagorsking were at the height of summer, or it's my aging skin that has changed.
 It could also be my nose that has learned a lesson or two in the past seven months.
 The fact is that the bad industrial smoke was nowhere to be found (it now resides safely in Profumum's horrid Fumidus).
 Instead, I got all the cedery goodness and the floral notes, both violet and iris that softened it and made it (dare I say it?) pretty.

 Out of all the three Comme des Garcons that I played with, Zagorsk is by far my favorite.
 Kyoto and Avignon, as pleasant as they are, lack a certain sexiness and flirtatious quality that I'm after at this moment.
 I'm going to have The Blond test them both.
 I have a feeling that their straightforwardness would work better on a male skin.
 Zagorsk isn't an "eat me" fragrance, but it has just enough pretty and intriguing elements to make me want to wear it again.
-Not that I'm getting a full bottle.
+I don't know if I'm getting a full bottle just yet.
 I'm scared that at any given moment it might turn and once again become Bois de Turnpike.
-It's not a chance that I'm taking ever again.
+It's not a chance that I'm ready to take just yet, but it's becoming very very tempting.